 The Bostree Gallery presents a varied selection of unique, functional and decorative American craft.
-It features predominantly handcrafted pottery, jewelry, photography, and sculpture made by us, the Boswell family and other wonderful craftspeople that we have the pleasure to know and the honor to call friends.
+It features predominantly handcrafted pottery, jewelry, photography, and sculpture made by the Boswell family and other wonderful craftspeople that they have the pleasure to know and the honor to call friends.

-Our showroom is located one hour from Manhattan in the lovely artisan’s community of Sugar Loaf, NY, on the western edge of the Hudson Valley.
-We are only six miles from the picturesque town of Warwick, NY, home of the big and bustling Apple Fest, serene and contemplative Pacem in Terris, and numerous orchards, wineries, family farms and farmers’ markets.
+The showroom is located one hour from Manhattan in the lovely artisan’s community of Sugar Loaf, NY, on the western edge of the Hudson Valley.
+It is only six miles from the picturesque town of Warwick, NY, home of the big and bustling Apple Fest, serene and contemplative Pacem in Terris, and numerous orchards, wineries, family farms and farmers’ markets.
 Other local landmarks include the megalithic outlet center, Woodbury Commons, a fifteen minute ride away, and historic West Point, a thirty minute scenic drive.

-At the Bostree Gallery, we present artist-made fine handcrafts: artistic objects made with love, care, creativity and integrity to please the eye, enhance the home and nurture the spirit.
-We believe the quality of life is enhanced when a handcrafted piece, created by one human being, is used, worn or simply enjoyed by another, creating a connection between persons.
+At the Bostree Gallery, I present artist-made fine handcrafts: artistic objects made with love, care, creativity and integrity to please the eye, enhance the home and nurture the spirit.
+The quality of life is enhanced when a handcrafted piece, created by one human being, is used, worn or simply enjoyed by another, creating a connection between people! 🙂

-The 3600 square foot Bostree Pottery Studio is also located in Sugar Loaf, NY next door to the gallery and houses Ray’s studio and office space, Andy’s studio, and a large teaching studio.
+The 3600 square foot Pottery Studio is also located in Sugar Loaf, NY next door to the Bostree Gallery and houses Ray’s studio, Andy’s studio, and a large teaching studio.

-At the Bostree Studio we provide an environment for individuals to explore their own creativity.
+At the studio we provide an environment for individuals to explore their own creativity.
 This is accomplished with a sense of community, individualized instruction, and professional tools and materials.

 A little bit more about Bostree…

 Ray and Terry opened Bostree in 1982 in the rustic, repurposed chicken coops of Scott’s Meadow in Sugar Loaf, NY selling Ray’s pottery and Terry’s jewelry.
 Since then the business has gone through a few incarnations and today the studio and gallery are housed on Wood Road.
-Now most of the pottery is made by Ray and Terry’s son, Andy, and a few friends.
-Ray now devotes most of his time to numerous speaking and retreat engagements, and Terry has switched from jewelry making to photography and helping in the pottery studio.
+Now most of the pottery is made by Terry and Ray’s son, Andy and a few friends.
+Ray now devotes most of his time to numerous speaking and retreat engagements, and Terry is pursuing photography while helping in the pottery studio and maintaining the website.

 Terry graduated from SUNY New Paltz with a BS in Art Education.
 Over the years, she has enjoyed creating fabricated jewelry and containers of silver and brass, colored porcelain and raku jewelry, carved clay and hand built pottery forms.
 She currently revels in photography, manages the Bostree Gallery, assists in the studio, folds origami, and dabbles in WordPress blogging and websites.
-You can visit her photo blog, Through The Lens of My Life, by clicking here.
+You can visit her photo blog, Through The Lens of My Life, (in dire need of an update!) by clicking here.

 Ray Boswell ~ Potter & Inspirational Speaker

 Ray received a BS Degree in education from SUNY Oswego.
-It was there that he took his first art class and was introduced to clay.
-During the year after graduation he began teaching in a public school and apprenticing with a production potter.
-It was only a few years later that Ray left the public school system and devoted himself to full-time production pottery.
-Since then he has studied, explored and produced a wide range of creative work.
-Ray has sold his pieces in galleries from cost to coast.
-He has accepted commissions for vessels created in stoneware, porcelain, raku and terra cotta as well as sculptures using the same materials.
-Ray currently manages Bostree’s pottery studio and is a sought out teacher, guest speaker, retreat facilitator and performance potter.
+Since then he has studied, explored and produced a wide range of creative work and has sold his pieces in galleries from cost to coast.
+Ray currently is a sought out teacher, guest speaker, retreat facilitator and performance potter.
+He continues to handcraft pottery for his retreat work.
 For more information about Ray, retreats or pottery workshops please visit Ray’s website www.potteryretreat.com.

 Andrew Boswell ~ Utilitarian Ceramic Artist